sergiodxa/react-router-cloudflare-minimal/README.md

 This will init the deploy script of wrangler and guide you to deploy the application.

+### Using GitHub Actions

+This template includes a GitHub Actions workflow that will deploy your application to Cloudflare Workers when triggered.

+To use it you need to set the following secrets in your repository:

+- `CLOUDFLARE_API_TOKEN`
+- `CLOUDFLARE_ACCOUNT_ID`

+You can get the `CLOUDFLARE_API_TOKEN` from the Cloudflare dashboard and the `CLOUDFLARE_ACCOUNT_ID` from the wrangler configuration file.

+Then trigger the workflow by clicking on the "Actions" tab in your repository and running the "Deploy" workflow.

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.